Church Began in 1869 Under Patronage of St. Francis de Sales

 Succeeding Vigliero was another beloved pastor, Monsignor Louis H. Boudreaux, who served from 1940-1974.
 He was the first native-born priest to serve the parish as pastor.
 It was during his administration that Immaculate Conception became the first Catholic church in Louisiana to be air conditioned.
 Monsignor Boudreaux died on Dec.
 3, 1974, just hours after his retirement had taken place.

-Many more pastors would follow as well as the establishment of more church parishes throughout Southwest Louisiana.
-Eventually, the Diocese of Lake Charles was formed on Jan.
+Many more pastors would follow, and the Mother Church of Southwest Louisiana would grow into 39 church parishes and six mission churches.
+The Diocese of Lake Charles was formed on Jan.
 29, 1980, and The Church of the Immaculate Conception became the Cathedral of the Diocese.

 Generations of parishioners in addition to priests have served as a symbol of fortitude and willingness to endure hardships for the sake of Christ.